Khan/engblog/src/posts/aphrodite-inline-css.md

 This changes the order of the declarations, which changes the styling on "You can learn anything!".
 The order of calls to css affecting which style rules get applied is certainly surprising behaviour that we'd like to avoid.

-Our solution in Aphrodite is to always generate a single class name, and handle the precedence in JavaScript instead of letter the browser decide.
+Our solution in Aphrodite is to always generate a single class name, and handle the precedence in JavaScript instead of letting the browser decide.
 The result we generate looks like this:

 ```
 <style>